MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-7-implement-the-synchronous-outbound-handler-for-the-echo-adapter.md

 8. On the **Build** menu, click **Build Solution**.
 It should compile without errors.
 If not, ensure that you have followed every step above.
 Now, you can safely close Visual Studio or continue on to [Step 8: Implement the Synchronous Inbound Handler for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-8-implement-the-synchronous-inbound-handler-for-the-echo-adapter.md).

 ## What Did I Just Do?
  In this step, you learned how to implement the synchronous outbound messaging functionality of the Echo adapter.
-To do so, you implemented the <xref:Microsoft.ServiceModel.Channels.Common.IOutboundHandler.Execute%2A> method of the <xref:Microsoft.ServiceModel.Channels.Common.IOutboundHandler>.
+To do so, you implemented the `Microsoft.ServiceModel.Channels.Common.IOutboundHandler.Execute%2A` method of the `Microsoft.ServiceModel.Channels.Common.IOutboundHandler`.
 This method parsed the incoming WCF request message, performed the necessary actions, and then generated the outgoing WCF response message.

- Specifically, for the incoming WCF request message, you used WCF <xref:System.ServiceModel.Channels.Message.Headers.Action%2A> to retrieve the input message action by further understanding the basic structure of the incoming message body.
-For the outgoing WCF response message, you used <xref:Microsoft.ServiceModel.Channels.Common.OperationMetadata.OutputMessageAction%2A> to retrieve the output message action by further understanding the basic structure of the outgoing message body.
-When parsing and composing WCF messages, you used <xref:System.Xml.XmlDictionaryReader> to read the incoming WCF request message and used <xref:System.Xml.XmlWriter> to write an outgoing WCF response message.
+ Specifically, for the incoming WCF request message, you used WCF `System.ServiceModel.Channels.Message.Headers.Action%2A` to retrieve the input message action by further understanding the basic structure of the incoming message body.
+For the outgoing WCF response message, you used `Microsoft.ServiceModel.Channels.Common.OperationMetadata.OutputMessageAction%2A` to retrieve the output message action by further understanding the basic structure of the outgoing message body.
+When parsing and composing WCF messages, you used `System.Xml.XmlDictionaryReader` to read the incoming WCF request message and used `System.Xml.XmlWriter` to write an outgoing WCF response message.

 ## Next Steps
- You will build and deploy the Echo adapter.
+Build and deploy the Echo adapter.

 ## See Also
  [Step 6: Implement the Metadata Resolve Handler for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-6-implement-the-metadata-resolve-handler-for-the-echo-adapter.md)